piyushkumar96/product-rating-backend-apis/README.md

 3. Postman

 # Steps:-
-1. Download folder “product-rating-backend-apis” folder from the Github (https://github.com/piyushkumar96/product-rating-backend-apis).
+1. Download folder “**product-rating-backend-apis**” folder from the Github (https://github.com/piyushkumar96/product-rating-backend-apis).

-2. Go inside the “product-rating-backend-apis” folder.
-Check the there should be all the folders mentioned below except the “node_modules” folder.
+2. Go inside the “**product-rating-backend-apis**” folder.
+Check the there should be all the folders mentioned below except the “**node_modules**” folder.

 3. Then run commands

 	`cd product-rating-backend-apis`

 	`sudo npm install`

-	`npm start`                               // to run the application or
+	`npm start`                               // to run the application

+                or

     `npm test`                               // to test the application

 4. Download file product-rating-backend-apis.postman_collection.json the Postman APIs.
 Then import these APIs using the import feature of Postman.